NOTHING’S MORE DANGEROUS THAN A MOTHER PROTECTING HER DAUGHTER

 Genre: Historical Fantasy

 Format: ebook, 52 Pages

 Date: 5th October 2010

 Few things in life can match the strength and power of the bond between a mother and her child.
 There are no lengths a mother will not go to, nor hardships and trials she will not endure to protect her offspring.
 It is a lesson the War Mages holding Gillian Urswick in brutal captivity, while systematically exterminating the covens of her sister witches throughout Europe, will learn to their cost.
-Gillian is a witch whose love for her daughter will not only drive her to survive her ordeal and break free of her captors in order to save the life of her child, it will also become the catalyst for a power greater than she has ever wielded being bestowed upon her, along with a duty and responsibility that may turn the tide against the War Mages of the Silver Circle.
+Gillian is a witch whose love for her daughter will not only drive her to survive her ordeal and break free of her captors in order to save the life of her child, it will also become the catalyst for a power greater than she has ever wielded before being bestowed upon her, along with a duty and responsibility that may turn the tide against the War Mages of the Silver Circle.

-The Gauntlet is a novella that was originally published in the anthology, The Mammoth Book of Paranormal Romance 2, in 2010, before subsequently being self-published as a standalone ebook by its author, Karen Chance.
+The Gauntlet is a novella that was originally published in The Mammoth Book of Paranormal Romance 2 anthology, in 2010, before subsequently being self-published as a standalone ebook by its author, Karen Chance.
 It is a tale that represents something of a departure for Chance.
 Although the story takes place in the same world as her two urban fantasy series, it is set several centuries in the past, making it an historical fantasy tale.
 This change in setting, coupled with a more serious tone, not only demonstrates that Karen Chance has more than one string to her bow, it also provides ample evidence that she is wasting her talent writing unexceptional urban fantasy novels.
 While The Gauntlet may only be a short novella, it’s brief length doesn’t in any way obscure how much more compelling a read it offers in comparison to any of the full-length novels in either the Cassandra Palmer Series or the Dorina Basarab Series.